How do you start a new song from scratch?

 There’s no limit to how creative you can get.
 That’s the beautiful thing about working with software to make music.

 Starting your own songs from scratch can be a struggle.
 But it doesn’t have to be.
-All it takes is a little nudge.
+All it takes is a little bit of creativity.

 Another important thing to remember is that using things like loops, presets or construction kits is not cheating.
 They can be valuable learning tools and can give you the push you need to be a better producer.